meister/npm-token-switch/README.md

 ```
 echo "//registry.npmjs.org/:_authToken=your-npm-token" > ~/.npmrc.token.account-name
+chmod 600 ~/.npmrc.token.account-name
 ```

-Of course replacing `your-npm-token` and `account-name` in the command.
+Of course replacing `your-npm-token` and `account-name` in the command and make sure to set the file permissions to protect your token.

 ## License